zio/zio-config/docs/configdescriptor/index.md

 ## A Simple example

-We must be fetching the configuration from the environment to a case class (product) in scala.
+We must fetch the configuration from the environment to a case class (product) in scala.
 Let it be `MyConfig`

 ```scala mdoc:silent